 Vitamin E is also known for its antioxidant properties.
 It can even be applied directly onto the scalp to help reduce inflammation and promote growth.
 Some vitamin E rich foods include almonds, avocado, sweet potato, wheat germ, sunflower seeds, and palm oil.

 Biotin is a water soluble B vitamin and is often added in several hair products and is meant to help in hair growth and bring back some moisture and life to brittle and dull hair.
-Biotin also helps in the production of
+Biotin also helps in the production of amino acids which is essential for hair growth.
+Biotin deficiency can cause the hair to loose its thickness.
+Some biotin rich foods include eggs, almonds, nuts, whole grains, and legumes.

 8. Vitamin A